 It wasn’t my intention to make her uncomfortable, but I’d come this far and I wanted some answers.
 “There’s at least fifteen foot between here and the external wall,” I pointed out.

 I heard her mumbling on about an old boiler room that had been bricked over, but she stopped mid-sentence when I started knocking against the wall.
-This was not my usual kind of behaviour.
+This was not my usual kind of behavior.
 It was as though I’d been consumed by an obsession.

 “You know something, don’t you?”
 Andrea asked me, a tone of surrender in her voice.